rest-for-physics/framework/README.md

 **Remark:** Notice that once we pass an option to cmake, that option will be cached inside the cmake system.
 I.e. we do not need to provide the installation path we provided the first time, and any future calls to `cmake` will assume `detector` and `raw` libraries are enabled.

-**TODO**: A [pending issue](https://github.com/rest-for-physics/rest-framework/issues/5) is to have a flag that allows to enable all available REST libraries.

 ## Useful links or references

 - A REST overview guide can be found [here](doc/Chapters/4-the-rest-framework.md).